-Old Testament in Modern Hebrew adapted to youth
+Old Testament in Modern Hebrew adapted for young people

 Hebrew speaking Israelis have the privilege of reading the Old Testament in its original language, Hebrew.
 However, much of what they read, they cannot understand.
 Languages change.
 If we go back to the time of King David, who wrote much of the Psalms, we are looking at 3,000 years ago.
 In addition, the Hebrew language was a dead language for almost 2,000 years, since it was not used as a spoken language, but only for prayers and the reading of holy writings.